 The eyelash pit viper reaches sexual maturity at around 2 years of age, and they reproduce throughout the year in warm environments.
 They are a polygynous species, and mating usually takes place at night.

 The eyelash pit viper is an ovoviviparous species, the females incubate the eggs internally during the gestation period of approximately 6 months.
-After gestation the eggs hatch inside the mother's body, and the hatchlings are born live.
+After the gestation, the eggs hatch inside the mother's body, and the hatchlings are born live.

 Conservation / Threats